johnnycyberseed/ibm-zk/pages/IMS___Control Region.md

 - can manage up to 4000 applications in parallel
 -
 - # Responsibilities
+	- services _all_ DL/I calls
+		-
-	- handles all physical input and output to/from
+	- handles all physical input and output to/from all databases
+		- therefore owns all databases
 -
 - # References and Resources
 	-